 Nasi lemak is a meal that consists of rice cooked in coconut milk served with sambal and garnishes that often include hard-boiled eggs, pickled vegetables, and crispy fried anchovies.
-Nasi lemak is considered a national dish of Malaysia but various versions are also found in some regions of Indonesia and the southern Philippines.
+Nasi lemak is considered a national dish of Malaysia, but various versions are also found in some regions of Indonesia and the southern Philippines.

 The rice in nasi lemak is cooked in much the same way as rice is cooked in water except that the water is substituted with coconut milk.
-The richness in flavor is complimented by the fragrance imparted by pandan leaves and, sometimes, lemongrass and kaffir lime leaf.
+The richness in flavor is complemented by the fragrance imparted by pandan leaves and, sometimes, lemongrass and kaffir lime leaf.